 SpinPoi is a social enterprise dedicated to improving health and wellbeing through poi.
 We support individuals and organizations across the globe with our evidence-based programs, specializing in improving quality of life for seniors.
-We have been featured across international media including BBC World News, ABC News, TVNZ, Radio New Zealand, and Maori Television.
+SpinPoi has been featured on international media including BBC World News, ABC News, TVNZ, Radio New Zealand, and Maori Television.

 Get in Touch

 Receive updates about upcoming workshops, new resources, and the latest poi/health research:

 SpinPoi was founded by Dr. Kate Riegle van West, a scientist, artist, and entrepreneur with a passion for play and wellbeing.
 Kate completed her PhD in the health benefits of poi at the University of Auckland, where she conducted the first study to scientifically investigate the effects of poi on physical and cognitive function.
 She was awarded the Future Leader Award from the Royal Society of New Zealand and the Best Doctoral Thesis Award for her work in the poi/health field.